Instructionally Related Activities

 - IRA Resource and Operations Guide

-2024-25 Allocations
+2025-26 Allocations

-Call for Proposals
+Call for 2026-27 Proposals

-IMPORTANT: Any IRA wishing to remain in active and Continuing status must complete the required forms and circulate them for signatures during the continuing proposal process, even if not requesting funding.
+IMPORTANT: Any IRA wishing to remain in active and continuing status must complete the required forms and circulate them for signatures during the continuing proposal process, even if not requesting funding.

-- Requests for IRA recognition and funding are initiated through faculty or staff advisors who submit the proposals to their college or the VP Student Affairs.
-The IRA Advisory Committee reviews all requests for recognition and forwards their recognition recommendations to the campus President.
+Requests for IRA recognition and funding are initiated through faculty or staff advisors who submit the proposals to their college or the VP Student Affairs.
+The IRA Advisory Committee reviews all requests for recognition and forwards their recognition recommendations to the President.
 With advice from the College Student Councils, the Deans and VP Student Affairs review funding requests and make funding recommendations for the recognized IRAs within their college/area.
-These recommendations are forwarded, via the IRA Advisory Committee, to the campus President for approval.
+These recommendations are forwarded, via the IRA Advisory Committee, to the President for approval.

 -